 The most obvious physical change that people typically experience is weight gain.
 With a baby growing inside of you, it’s a definite fact that you’ll be gaining a few pounds.
 Aside from this, it is also caused by an increase in appetite that comes with having to eat for two.
-The weight can distribute to many areas like your abdomen and breasts.
+The weight can be distributed to many areas like your abdomen and breasts.
 The suddenness of the weight gain may be a reason people get stretch marks.

 Another physical change you may experience is having stronger and shinier hair and nails, as well as glowing skin.
 People have called this the “pregnancy glow.”
 Women experience a change in their hormone levels, especially their estrogen, which is what causes these changes.
-That being said, they may experience increased hair growth in other places, which may be an unwanted side-effect.
+That being said, they may experience increased hair growth in other places, which may be an unwanted side effect.
 Inversely, some women may experience hair fall as the estrogen levels recede.
 Don’t be alarmed by these changes because they’re perfectly normal.

 As mentioned earlier, pregnancy has effects on hormones which can cause many internal changes as well.
 A study on Postpartum Metabolism found that a woman’s metabolic rate decreases as compared to its rate during pregnancy.
 It is associated with insulin resistance, which is when glucose remains in your bloodstream instead of being broken down.
 This can cause weight retention and changes in your metabolism, but it can be reversible if addressed correctly.